roboguy13/accelerate-examples/recursive-cond-transformation.md

 conditions will not be met after the `while` executes (since it terminates when those conditions no longer hold).
 As a result, the `fun =>* fun_nonrec` part of the transformation in this document is probably unnecessary (except maybe for efficiency reasons, but that would only come into play much later on).
+By the same logic, we *could* also set `fun_rec = fun`, but that would only work when `D` and `C` are the same type.
+This is not the case in this example.

-For the types to line up, we need
+Overall, for the types to line up, we need

     fun_nonrec :: Exp D -> Exp C
     fun_rec    :: Exp D -> Exp D